JohnVinyard/matching-pursuit/experiments/e_2024_2_25/readme.md

 - l0 norm for sparsity.
 Will this obviate the need for shift loss?

 # Next Up
-- shift loss to ensure that the network isn't learning fixed event positions
 - padding at the beginning to allow events to start before the window the model can see
-- add a loss to ensure that certain times/frames aren't over-represented;  distribution should be random (what is the likelihood/expectation of an event at a particular position?)

 # Outcomes
 - discriminator loss with masking helps!
 Keep it
+- shift loss to ensure that the network isn't learning fixed event positions - (this did not work)
+- add a loss to ensure that certain times/frames aren't over-represented;  distribution should be random (what is the likelihood/expectation of an event at a particular position?)
+This worked, keep it

 # Things to Add
 - more efficient way to split each non-zero value into its own channel
 - event vectors could be quantized in a compression phase
-- remove amplitude to simplify model
+- ~~remove amplitude to simplify model~~ DONE
 - would softmax work better than a scalar for the event switching?
 - fft_shift or some other fine-grained scheduling adjustment
 - different versions of covariance loss (with subsampling)?